AmplitudeAudio/sdk/docs/content/docs/concepts/_index.md

 ## Audio Device

 The audio Device renders audio.
 Amplitude have a copy of the current audio device description in the [DeviceDescription] stored in Amplimix.
-The device description gives the user requested audio format, and the actual audio format that the device is actually using.
-Its to the Driver implementation to fill the device description with the obtained values from the audio device.
+The device description gives the user requested audio format, and the actual audio format that the device is using.
+Its to the Driver implementation to fill the device description in Amplimix with the obtained values from the audio device.

 Amplimix will process the audio using the user requested format, and let to the driver the responsibility to convert the data to the device audio format.